 |Position||Change in position||Name||Proactive Detection Flag||Percentage|

-Other malicious programs made up 8.12% of all malicious code in mail traffic, indicating that there is still a relatively large number of other worm and Trojan families in circulation.
+Other malicious programs made up a moderate percentage (5.12%) of all malicious code found in mail traffic, indicating that a number of other worms and Trojans are currently in active circulation.